Humans benefit greatly from having brows because they protect our eyes from light and moisture and enhance our ability to express ourselves.

 The main characteristic that distinguishes whinchats is their eyebrows.

-Actually, the sole characteristic that sets them apart from other little birds, especially the stonechat, is their eyebrows.
+Their eyebrows are the sole characteristic that sets them apart from other little birds, especially the stonechat.

 Male eyebrows are bright white, whereas female and juvenile eyebrows are pale beige.

 It is unknown whether these birds’ eyebrows have facial muscles.
-Hence, humans only use this characteristic to identify the males of the species apart from the females.
+Hence, humans only use this characteristic to identify males apart from females in the species.

-Adorable, bushy-tailed arboreal creatures, red pandas graze on bamboo leaves for over twelve hours daily.
+Adorable, bushy-tailed arboreal creatures, such as red pandas, graze on bamboo leaves for over twelve hours daily.
 The little animals with eyebrows sleep when they are not eating.

 However, do you know why red pandas rank among the cutest animals in human perceptions?
 Their faces resemble newborn humans.